taegeonum/taegeonum.github.io/index.md

-## Education
+## Experience
+  - 2021-Present, Software Engineer, Samsung Research
-  - 2014-Present, Ph.D (candidate). in Computer Science and Engineering, Seoul National University (Expected graduation date: August, 2021)
+  - 2014-2021, Ph.D. in Computer Science and Engineering, Seoul National University
     - Dissertation: End-to-end optimizations for fast and efficient IoT stream processing in the cloud
   - 2009-2014, B.A. in Computer Science and Engineering, Seoul National University

 ## Research projects
-  - **2019-Present, Sponge: Streaming Dataflow Reshaping for Fast Scaling Mechanism on Lambda.**
+  - **2019-2022, Sponge: Streaming Dataflow Reshaping for Fast Scaling Mechanism on Lambda.**
     - Designed and implemented a new stream processing system for fast and efficient scaling on (AWS) Lambda to handle bursty loads with low latency.
     - Evaluated Sponge on AWS EC2 instances (5 r5.xlarge) and Lambda (100~200 Lambda instances), and showed that Sponge significantly reduces tail latencies compared to scaling out stream queries on EC2 instances (virtual machines) in handling streaming bursty loads.
+    - Skills: Java, Netty, Kafka, gRPC, protobuf, Hadoop, Apache Beam, Apache REEF, Apache Nemo, boto3

-  - **2020-Present, Blaze: A Unified Cost-Aware Caching for Iterative Data Analytics.**
+  - **2020-2021, Blaze: A Unified Cost-Aware Caching for Iterative Data Analytics.**
     - Designed and implemented a unified cost-aware caching policy and mechanism on top of Apache Spark that minimizes disk access overheads (cost) of cached data.
     - Evaluated Blaze on AWS EC2 instances (10 r5.2xlarge) and improved the throughput of Apache Spark from 1.02× to 2.86× on machine learning and graph processing workloads.
+    - Skills: Scala, Apache Spark, Hadoop, S3

   - **2016-2018, MIST (a.k.a Pluto): High-Performance IoT-Aware Stream Processing.**
     - Designed and implemented a new stream processing system optimized for IoT stream queries
     - Designed and implemented a new query submission API and new thread-pool execution model with locality-aware processing.
     - Improved query processing throughput by an order of magnitude compared to Storm and Flink on a 24-core machine.
+    - Skills: Java, Kafka, Flink, Netty, Storm, protobuf, Hadoop, Apache REEF

   - **2014-2016, FAST: Effective Sharing for Optimizing Multiple Aggregate Continuous Queries in Data Streams.**
     - Designed and implemented an efficient computation sharing algorithm when multiple stream queries process the same data stream with different window configurations.
     - Reduced the amount of duplicate window computations up to 82% compared to the state-of-the-art technique.
+    - Skills: Java, Storm, Netty